aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

   - Created an EKS cluster with Kubernetes version 1.16 or higher.
   - AWS IAM permissions to create roles and attach policies to roles.
   - Installed the following tools on the client machine used to access your Kubernetes cluster:
+    - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) - A command line tool for interacting with AWS services.
     - [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) - A command line tool for working with Kubernetes clusters.
-    - [Helm](https://helm.sh/docs/intro/install/) - A tool for installing and managing Kubernetes applications.
-    - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) - A command line tool for interacting with AWS services.
     - [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) - A command line tool for working with EKS clusters.
     - [yq](https://mikefarah.gitbook.io/yq) - A command line tool for YAML processing.
 (For Linux environments, use the [`wget` plain binary installation](https://mikefarah.gitbook.io/yq/#wget))
+    - [Helm](https://helm.sh/docs/intro/install/) - A tool for installing and managing Kubernetes applications.

+{{% hint type="warning" title="Use the correct Helm version" %}}
+Helm 3.7 will introduce breaking changes to this tutorial.
+Be sure to install a Helm version that is less than 3.7.
+Acceptable versions include 3.1, 3.2, 3.3, 3.4, 3.5, or 3.6.
+{{% /hint %}}

 ### Configure IAM permissions